 The median home value in the city of Seattle was around $750,000, as of October 2018.
 That was an increase of around 7% from the same month a year earlier.
 Across the broader Seattle-Tacoma-Bellevue metro area, the median price was around $486,000 as of October — up by more than 8% over the previous year.

 Mortgage rates have also risen.
 Over the past 10 months alone (since the start of 2018) the average rate for a 30-year fixed mortgage loan rose by 95 basis points, or 0.95%.
 That’s based on the weekly industry survey conducted by Freddie Mac.

 So the higher monthly mortgage payments among Seattle-area homeowners are being driven by two things — rising home values, and higher interest rates on mortgage loans.

 How to Minimize Monthly Housing Costs

 The average mortgage payment for the Seattle-Tacoma-Bellevue area has risen steadily, following home values and interest rates.
 So it’s now more important than ever for buyers to be cost-conscious when buying a home.

-Along those lines, here are some ways a borrower could reduce the size of the monthly mortgage payments.
+Along those lines, here are 5 ways a borrower could reduce the size of the monthly mortgage payments.